Giant Rabbits and an Off Road Nail Biter in NevadaWelcome to Nevada, Laughlin style.

 Within a few months of setting up, the mining camp had a population of over 100, and by 1867 it grew to 300 when a mill was built in Hiko in the valley below.
 That year it also gained a post office.
 The mining town declined in 1869 due to the silver veins lacking depth, and new discoveries in Pioche.
 Today, Logan City and Mount Irish Wilderness are frequented by off-road vehicles and hikers.

 We're neither OHV (off-highway vehicle), or hikers, but our Ford F-150 was getting the job done.
 Instead of going back the way we came, we decided to try to find another ghost town on the other side of the mountain, so up we continued, on some pretty questionable road.
 The picture above is about the time Kathy was saying "No More Unknown Roads!"
 I was trying not to look, and keep my eye on the narrow path with nothing but a steep drop next to me.
 That red X marks the spot where we left Highway 318 onto the BLM Road.
 It took us what seemed like hours to go all the way back down and to ET Highway 375.
 Note to self, don't worry Kathy with little tidbits like "I hope we have enough gas", or "sure don't want to change a flat on this mountain."
 Stress can lead to an awfully quiet ride back to the RV.
+Read our article about Logan City, Nevada, here.
 Also See: Early Mining Discoveries in Nevada See many of these images and more in our Southern Nevada Photo Print Gallery.

 Next, we mosey up to Caliente and explore Pioche.
 Cya on the road! - Dave